fitbenchmarking/fitbenchmarking/paper/paper.md

 # Statement of need

-`FitBenchmarking` originally started as a tool to benchmark fitting algorithms in the data reduction package `Mantid` [@mantid], which is used to process neutron scattering and muon spectroscopy data. `FitBenchmarking` has since been significantly extended to take data and models from other real world applications and data analysis / modelling / treatment packages, such as `SasView` [@sasview] and `CUTEst` [@cutest].
-It fits models to the data by using a range of data fitting and nonlinear optimization software packages, and present comparisons through a variety of different metrics.
-These include comparison tables and performance profile plots.

 While there is some overlap between `FitBenchmarking` and the rest of the field, what makes our software unique is: